OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/7_MAIN_Painting_a_global_picture_of_Open_Access.md

 ### South America

 The last 20 years have seen a number of successful initiatives launched in Latin America.
 This includes the [Latin American Council of Social Sciences]() (CLASCO), which publishes 'diamond OA' journals, supports repositories, and helps develop OA policies at the institutional and national levels.
 CLASCO collaborates with the [Scientific Electronic Library Online]() (SciELO), a successful cooperative decentralized platform for electronic publishing of OA scholarly journals.

+A recent study by [Lujano and Khalifa, 2018](https://github.com/OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/blob/master/Reading%20Material_Open%20Access%20to%20Research%20Papers/Lujano%20and%20Khalifa%2C%202018.pdf) found that only 5% of journals in Latin America charge either APCs or submission charges.
+The vast majority of OA publications are publicly funded, thanks to initiatives like those above.
+Latin American journals in DOAJ represent 19% of total amount of journals indexed by June 2018.

 ### North America